kevinch/emtalks/pages/posts/em-links.md

 ## The Pragmatic Engineer (EN)

-Gergely Orosz writes [The Pragmatic Engineer](https://www.pragmaticengineer.com) blog and newsletter.
+[Gergely Orosz](https://www.linkedin.com/in/gergelyorosz/) writes [The Pragmatic Engineer](https://www.pragmaticengineer.com) blog and newsletter.
 I do follow him on LinkedIn and subscribe to the paid newsletter.
-Great content, a must-read in my opinion for EMs.
+A must-read in my opinion for EMs.

 ## LeadDev (EN)